Kubernetes is all about containerization. Is that enough to make rightsizing and cost savings happen?

 Running more workloads on the same server instance might seem more cost-effective.

 But tracking which projects or teams generate Kubernetes costs is hard.
-Knowing whether you’re getting any savings from your cluster is also a challenge.
+So is knowing whether you’re getting any savings from your cluster.

-But there’s one tactic that helps: rightsizing.
+But there’s one tactic that helps: autoscaling.
 The tighter your Kubernetes scaling mechanisms are configured, the lower the waste and costs of running your application.

 Read on to learn how to use Kubernetes autoscaling mechanisms and drive your cloud costs down.